siderolabs/talos/docs/osctl/osctl_cluster_create.md

-      --wait                        wait for the cluster to be ready before returning --wait-timeout duration       timeout to wait for the cluster to be ready (default 20m0s) --with-bootloader-emulation   enable bootloader emulation to load kernel and initramfs from disk image --workers int                 the number of workers to create (default 1)
+      --wait                        wait for the cluster to be ready before returning --wait-timeout duration       timeout to wait for the cluster to be ready (default 20m0s) --with-bootloader-emulation   enable bootloader emulation to load kernel and initramfs from disk image --with-debug                  enable debug in Talos config to send service logs to the console --workers int                 the number of workers to create (default 1)
 ```